CIDRAM/CIDRAM/_docs/readme.en.md

 "default_tracktime"
 - How many seconds to track IPs banned by modules.
 Default = 604800 (1 week).

+"infraction_limit"
+- Maximum number of infractions an IP is allowed to incur before it is banned by IP tracking.
+Default = 10.

 ####"recaptcha" (Category)
 Optionally, you can provide users with a way to bypass the "Access Denied" page by way of completing a reCAPTCHA instance, if you want to do so.
 This can help to mitigate some of the risks associated with false positives in those situations where we're not entirely sure whether a request has originated from a machine or a human.